-So if you purchase/download a game, you can install it on various devices and platform using your Steam account.
+So, if you purchase/download a game, you can install it on various devices and platforms, including Linux, using your Steam account.

 How to install Steam on Ubuntu?

-Alternatively, you can use the evergreen command line for installing Steam.
+Alternatively, you can use the evergreen command line for installing Steam (if you want the deb package).
 In a terminal, use the command below:

 sudo apt install steam-installer